INSIDE: Sail Central Park Sailboats with the Kids at Conservatory Water Pond in Central Park New York .

-Follow in Stuart Little’s footsteps by taking the kids to sail their own remote control sailboat on the pond too!
+Follow in Stuart Little’s footsteps by taking the kids to sail their own Central Park sailboats on the pond too!

-Rent them at the cart provided by the boathouse – it’s next to the pond – and join in the fun!
+Rent them at the cart provided by the boathouse – it’s next to the Conservatory Water pond – and join in the fun!

-If you happen to visit on a Saturday, races are held on the water.
-Kick off is around 10am.
+If you happen to visit on a Saturday, Central Park Model Yacht Club members participate in races held on the water of Central Park sailboat pond.

 We visited in late March, after an unexpected few days of bitter cold, and the pond was frozen over in parts, so there was no model boats racing.